JoeYing1019/UltraTool/README.md

 bash scripts/run.sh
 ```

-#### 4. Accessing the Results
+##### 4. Accessing the Results

-After running the script, you can find the inference results of ChatGLM for both Chinese and English tasks in the UltraTool benchmarks.
+After running the script, you can find the inference results of ChatGLM3 for both Chinese-dataset and English-dataset on all tasks in the UltraTool benchmarks.
 The results are located under:

 ```
-generate_result/few_shot_cot/chinese/${task_name}/chatglm
-generate_result/few_shot_cot/english/${task_name}/chatglm
+predictions/Chinese-dataset/chatglm
+predictions/English-dataset/chatglm
 ```

-The tasks include:

-- Plan
-- Tool Use Awareness
-- Tool Selection Harder
-- Tool Creation Awareness Harder
-- Tool Creation
-- Arguments Filling

 ### Evaluation